Red Sanders: Personal life

-He was Commander in the U.S. Navy during his service in World War II.
+Sanders was a Commander in the U.S. Navy during his service in World War II.
 At the end of the war, he met and married the former Anna "Ann" Daniel, of Lakeland, Florida.
-Ann was a graduate of Florida State University and a holder of a Master's degree from the University of North Carolina.
+Ann was a graduate of Florida State University and a holder of a master's degree from the University of North Carolina.
 Ann died on November 23, 1999.

 Quotes

 Winning isn't every thing, it's the only thing

 Sanders actually spoke two different versions of the quote.
 In 1950, at a Cal Poly San Luis Obispo physical education workshop, Sanders told his group: "Men, I'll be honest.
 Winning isn't everything.
 (Long pause.)
 Men, it's the only thing!"
 In 1955, in a Sports Illustrated article preceding the 1956 Rose Bowl, he was quoted as saying "Sure, winning isn't every thing, It's the only thing."
 The quote has since been erroneously attributed to Vince Lombardi as the originator.